-Beautiful/Decay recently created a lookbook for our Spring/Summer 09 seasons.
+Beautiful/Decay contributor and photographer Luke Stettner recently created a gorgeous lookbook for Beautiful/Decay Apparel’s Spring/Summer 09 seasons.
 The concept behind the shoot juxtaposes evocative objects & optical affects with our apparel, to complement the shirts in abstract ways.
 Still life images of disco balls, prismatic rings, shag carpets and balloons contrast the light, color and texture of the shirt graphics.
-See our apparel line come to life in new and unexpected ways!
-Photography by Luke Stettner.
+Check it out and let us know what you think!

 I wanted to issue an apology for committing the ultimate blogging sin: mixing up two artists’ works (!!).
 So here is my attempt to correct my error.. the HARMLAND/CHARMGLAND post I made was actually composed of two Flickr accounts’ works: Hardland/Heartland and Portrait Painters.
 This post is about HL/HL, and the next will be Portrait Painters.
 Damn, the internet is a tricky business.

 This description is taken straight from the horse’s mouth:

 “Hardland/Heartland is an amorphous cluster of artists working to create an ongoing visual investigation of our own personal histories, cultural interactions and possible futures.
 Using intuition and collaboration, we have embraced multiple mediums and methods that allow us to present our findings, not as definite statements, but instead as a more pragmatic communication of ideas that can be built upon and developed over time.
 These results are pieced together to form a lexicon of personal symbolism that serves as an authentic record of our creative endeavors and interaction.”